-The red grape variety comes from Italy.
-Synonyms are Corvina Grossa, Corvinon, Corvinone a Foglia Glabra, Corvinone Veronese and Cruinon.
-It must not be confused with Corbina or (possibly related) Corvina Veronese, despite the fact that synonyms or morphological similarities seem to indicate this.
-The late ripening, high-yielding vine is susceptible to downy mildew.
-Because of its loose berry character, it is very suitable for drying the grapes or for Recioto wines.
-It is authorised in Veneto in the DOCG wines Bardolino and Valpolicella.
-The variety is cultivated in Italy on 929 hectares, with a strong upward trend (ten years ago there were only 88 hectares).
-In Argentina there is a small population of one hectare.
-In 2010, a total of 930 hectares of vineyards were registered (statistics Kym Anderson).
+The red grape variety originates from Italy.
+Synonyms are Corvina Grossa, Corvino, Corvinon, Corvinone a Foglia Glabra, Corvinone Veronese and Cruinon.
+It should not be confused with the Corbina or (possibly related) Corvina Veronese varieties, despite seemingly suggestive synonyms or morphological similarities.
+The late-maturing, high-yielding vine is susceptible to downy mildew.
+Due to its loose grapes, it is very suitable for drying the grapes or for Recioto wines.
+It is permitted in the Veneto region in the DOCG wines Bardolino and Valpolicella.
+The variety is grown in Italy on 1,140 hectares with an increasing trend.
+In Argentina, there is a small stand of 0.4 hectares.
+In 2016, a total of 1,140 hectares of vines were selected (Kym Anderson statistics).

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz